romandariana/documentation/docs/eval/user-guide/adc/ad4130-pmod/index.rst

 complexities of libIIO and IIO.

-Follow the step-by-step procedure on how to install, configure, and set up PYADI-IIO and install the necessary packages/modules needed by referring to this :ref:`link <pyadi-iio>`.
+Follow the step-by-step procedure on how to install, configure, and set up PyADI-IIO and install the necessary packages/modules needed by referring to this :ref:`link <pyadi-iio>`.

 Running the example directly on the RPi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After installing and configuring PYADI-IIO in your machine, you are now ready to run python script examples.
+After installing and configuring PyADI-IIO in your machine, you are now ready to run python script examples.
 In our case, run the **ad4130_example.py** found in the examples folder.

 ..
 NOTE::

-   Github link for the python sample script: :git-pyadi-iio:`AD4130 Python Example <examples/ad4130_example.py>`
+   Github link for the python sample script:
+   :git-pyadi-iio:`AD4130 Python Example <examples/ad4130_example.py>`

 .. shell::
    :user: analog
    :group: pi
    :show-user:

-   $ cd <path-to-pyadi-iio>/pyadi-iio/examples/
+   $cd pyadi-iio/examples
-   $ sudo python ad4130_example.py
+   $sudo python ad4130_example.py

 Press enter and you will get these readings.